 eOAMPDU header, Opcode, Pad, and FCS fields are defined in 13.4.1.1.

-ResultCode identifies the return code of the configuration operation requested by the eOAM_MC_Control eOAMPDU.
+ResultCode identifies the return code of the configuration operation requested by the eOAM_MC_Control_Dynamic eOAMPDU.

 eOAM_Software eOAMPDU

 This subclause provides the definition of the generic eOAM_Software eOAMPDU, together with the specific eOAMPDU subtypes required to implement the software update mechanism specified for this profile.
 The software update mechanism for this profile is specified in 12.3.3.